Sukanya807/Alphabet_Soup_Charity_Analysis/README.md

 ![](Images/attempt_3_accuracy.png)

+#### Fourth Attempt
+- Columns EIN and NAME were dropped from the dataframe before analysis.
+- The Keras-Tuner was used for auto optimization.
+- The model still failed to achieve the desired accuracy.

 ## Summary

 Despite the various changes made in the model in the three attempts, the model was unable to reach the target accuracy of 75%.
 The average accuracy of this model continued to be around 72%.
 We could try to optimize this model by removing more features or adding more datapoints.
 A Random Forest Classifier model can probably do a better job here instead of neural networks.
 This is because the random forest is a robust and accurate model that use a number of weak learner algorithms and combine their output to make a final classification.
 The model can also easily handle non-linear data and outliers.